splitio/php-client/README.md

 }
 ```

+### Comments

+Please note, that you do not need to provide real SDK API KEY into this SDK.
+You can use first argument to switch between localhost mode or working with split synchronizer agent application, which updates data in redis.
+It's important to provide correct redis configuration, including prefix.

 ## Submitting issues

 The Split team monitors all issues submitted to this [issue tracker](https://github.com/splitio/php-client/issues).
 We encourage you to use this issue tracker to submit any bug reports, feedback, and feature enhancements.
 We'll do our best to respond in a timely manner.